-When you subscribe to my blog, you’ll receive a free PDF copy of my latest book—My Morning View: An iPhone Photography Project about Gratitude, Grief, and Good Coffee.
+If you’d like to receive weekly emails from me and a free digital copy of my photography book—My Morning View: An iPhone Photography Project about Gratitude, Grief, and Good Coffee—sign up below.

 “For very intentional reasons, I deleted my Facebook page last year and unsubscribed from most email lists.
 This felt like yet another way to make my life and my head less noisy and more purposeful.
 The only email lists that I chose to continue to be on are yours, the Writer’s Almanac, American Poetry Review, and Poem a Day.
 Your essays, links, photos, and thoughts are consistently thoughtful, inspiring, and resonant.
 I always find much to appreciate in them.
 Thank you very much.”